 Ten years ago this December, I felt the full after-effects of the 2008 recession.
 I was earning a bachelor’s degree and couldn’t find a big-girl job to save my life.
 As if things couldn’t get worse, a few weeks after graduating, I had to make the tough decision to leave my much-needed job.

 Since my work environment was extremely toxic, my health was declining.
 Couple that with overbearing co-workers and it was the reason why my evenings were filled with cry sessions and any available alcohol in the fridge.
 I’d work for a few hours, drive 45 minutes away to attend classes, drive back to work the rest of my shift, and clock out at 8pm only to go home and stress drink.

 I had to leave my job even though it was paying the bills.

 And if you’re wondering how bad it was, it was very bad.
-During my first job review at my new company, I explained to my boss the kind of work environment I had came from and that I needed time to adjust to a true professional work place.
+During my first job review at my new company, I explained to my boss the kind of work environment I had come from and that I needed time to adjust to a truly professional work place.

 I didn’t realize the effects of my toxic work environment until after I had left.
 That’s how bad it was.